+Note that the results above hold uniformly within the specified regions $\cup_j\tilde B_j$ and $\tilde K_\d$ and hence are not sensitive to the actual location of the poles of the tritronqu\'ee solution $y(v)$.
+That is to say that the {\em actual} behavior of a solution $q$ near the point of gradient catastrophe {depends on the location of the spikes and hence of the poles of $y(v)$, but does not affect the description of the individual spike.}

-We also make the Conjecture \ref{P1conjecture} that the amplitudes of the spikes near any gradient catastrophe point in the genus zero phase are odd multiples of the amplitude at the point itself.
-In addition we can speculate that the shape of the spikes at the higher-degeneracy cases should be related to the higher rational breather recently investigated in \cite{Ankiewicz010}.
+We also make the Conjecture \ref{P1conjecture} that the amplitudes of the spikes near any (degenerate) gradient catastrophe point in the genus zero phase are odd multiples of the amplitude at the point itself.
+In addition we can speculate that the shape of the spikes in the higher-degeneracy cases should be related to the higher rational breathers recently investigated in \cite{Ankiewicz010}.

-Among other results obtained in this paper we mention the proof that the two branches of the breaking curves form a corner (wedge) at the point of gradient catastrophe $(x_0,t_0)$ and give explicit expression, see (\ref{wedgeangle}), of the angle between the breaking curve in terms of $C$ and $\a(x_0,t_0)$.
-We further prove that the diffeomorphism $v(x,t,\e)$ maps this corner in to the sector $\frac{2\pi}{5}<\arg v< \frac{4\pi}{5}$ of the complex $v$-plane, see Fig. \ref{Painplane}.
-This is consistent with another conjecture, stated in \cite{DubrovinGravaKlein}: all the poles of the { tritronqu\'ee} solution $y(v)$ are contained within the sector $\frac{2\pi}{5}<\arg v< \frac{4\pi}{5}$, which is a longstanding question in the theory of Painlev\'e\ equations.
+Among other results obtained in this paper we mention the proof that the two branches of the breaking curve form a corner (wedge) at the point of gradient catastrophe $(x_0,t_0)$ and give explicit expression, see (\ref{wedgeangle}), of the angle between the breaking curve in terms of $C$ and $\a(x_0,t_0)$.
+We further prove that the map $v(x,t,\e)$ maps this corner {into} the sector $\frac{2\pi}{5}<\arg v< \frac{4\pi}{5}$ of the complex $v$-plane, see Fig. \ref{Painplane}.
+This is consistent with another conjecture, stated in \cite{DubrovinGravaKlein}: all the poles of the { tritronqu\'ee} solution $y(v)$ are contained within the sector $\frac{2\pi}{5}<\arg v< \frac{4\pi}{5}$.
+This is a longstanding question in the theory of Painlev\'e\ equations.